satellite-image-deep-learning/techniques/README.md

 * [UBC-dataset](https://github.com/AICyberTeam/UBC-dataset) -> a dataset for building detection and classification from very high-resolution satellite imagery with the focus on object-level interpretation of individual buildings
 * [GeoSeg](https://github.com/WangLibo1995/GeoSeg) -> code for 2022 [paper](https://www.sciencedirect.com/science/article/pii/S0924271622001654): UNetFormer: A UNet-like transformer for efficient semantic segmentation of remote sensing urban scene imagery
 * [BESNet](https://github.com/FlyC235/BESNet) -> code for 2022 [paper](https://www.mdpi.com/2072-4292/14/7/1638): BES-Net: Boundary Enhancing Semantic Context Network for High-Resolution Image Semantic Segmentation.
 Applied to Vaihingen and Potsdam datasets
-* [CVNet](https://github.com/xzq-njust/CVNet) -> code for 2022 paper: CVNet: Contour Vibratioin Network for Building Extraction
+* [CVNet](https://github.com/xzq-njust/CVNet) -> code for 2022 paper: CVNet: Contour Vibration Network for Building Extraction
+* [CFENet](https://github.com/djzgroup/CFENet) -> code for 2022 [paper](https://www.mdpi.com/2072-4292/14/9/2276): A Context Feature Enhancement Network for Building Extraction from High-Resolution Remote Sensing Imagery

 ### Segmentation - Solar panels
 * [DeepSolar](https://github.com/wangzhecheng/DeepSolar) -> A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States.
 [Dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map.
 Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available.
 Also checkout [Visualizations and in-depth analysis .. of the factors that can explain the adoption of solar energy in ..
 Virginia](https://github.com/bessammehenni/DeepSolar_adoption_Virginia) and [DeepSolar tracker: towards unsupervised assessment with open-source data of the accuracy of deep learning-based distributed PV mapping](https://github.com/gabrielkasmi/dsfrance)